Asia Power Index

 Asia Power Index Team

-Jack Sato is a data analyst for the Asia Power Index.
-He joined the Lowy Institute in 2022.
+Jack Sato is a Data Analyst for the Asia Power Index at the Lowy Institute.
+Since joining the Institute in 2022, he has also contributed research and analysis to the Global Diplomacy Index and played a key role in the development of the Southeast Asia Influence Index.
 He holds a degree in Science/Arts, majoring in Statistics, Chinese and Japanese (minoring in International Relations) from the University of Queensland.

 Acknowledgements

-The Lowy Institute Asia Power Index is supported by the Lowy Institute’s Engaging Asia Project, which was established with the financial support of the Australian Government.
+The Lowy Institute Asia Power Index is part of the Lowy Institute’s Engaging Asia Project, which was established with the financial support of the Australian government.

 Media Enquiries